 * High Clearance vehicles required for Cassal and Grizzly Huts only

 The huts are located (on average) at 8 kilometer intervals (5 miles) along the 37 kilometers (21 miles) of groomed ski trails that connects Cub Creek to Mazama.
 You may ski the hut and trail system from one point to another, or travel loops on interconnecting trails.

-The Rendezvous ski trails are linked to the 200 km of groomed Nordic ski trails run by the Methow Valley Sport Trails Association.
+The Rendezvous ski trails are linked to the 200 km of groomed Nordic ski trails run by Methow Trails.
 The trails are meticulously groomed, and when you stay at the Huts, you are frequently greeted by fresh, untracked corduroy in the morning when you step out the door of your cozy mountain cabin.
 This is a semi-backcountry experience and even though the huts are connected by groomed trails, snow and weather conditions can change rapidly and you should be able to ski all conditions.

 We've designed the Rendezvous system to be safe and fun.
 Off-trail skiers that plan to go off track skiing (Tele or touring) are responsible for recognizing backcountry hazards and how to navigate off trail.
 The Green Trails Map #52 - Mazama covers this area.
 There is no avalanche exposure at the huts or on the groomed trail system.
 If you plan to go off-trail, take the proper precautions.

 There is a TRAIL PASS FEE for every day that you ski the trail system.
 Passes are sold at dozens of businesses around the Valley.